petuum/autodist/docs/usage/tutorials/getting-started.md

   assert c.graph is g
 ```

-Before using AutoDist, the model built without AutoDist should be able to train with graph mode successfully.
-Then one can move to the following steps in the same environment.
+Before using AutoDist, confirm the model built without AutoDist is able to train with graph mode successfully.
+Then continue to the next steps in the same environment.

 ### Step 2: Prepare Resource Specification File